malykhinnik/RTAPlatform/README.md

 6. I will use the Maven automation tool because I like it.
 But it's no prob to change it to Gradle if necessary.
 7. I will use Spring as a basic framework for the App because it is one of the most popular Java frameworks for now, and it's not a problem - to find developers with Spring experience.
 It's not a JEE :D
 8. I don't think about any PostgreSQL optimization because good indexing or partitioning needs actual data and user experience.
 9. I implemented a DB constraint on the Java level for more flexibility.
 But it can be duplicated or moved to the DB side in the future.
+10. I will guess what we use only one timezone and I can save a data without timezone

 # Test Run Requirements:
 1. For some tests, it will be necessary to pre-install docker.
 You can find [How to install Docker Desktop](https://docs.docker.com/desktop/install/mac-install/) on the official site.